carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 }
 ```

-Then, we register it in our container using `layout.block_type_extension` tag:
+We then register it in the container using the `layout.block_type_extension` tag:
 ```yaml
     acme_layout.block_type_extension.link:
         class: Acme\Bundle\LayoutBundle\Layout\Block\Extension\LinkExtension